Shortninja66/Gemen/README.md

 #### What can I do with this?
 * Help TheAura by submitting your own modules with any feature you want!
-* Use the API for your own server's backend.
+* Use the some of the API for your own server's backend.
 TheAura's API is constantly changing and quite mature, so you don't have to worry about updating everything on your own!
-* Commit to this repository in order to increase functionality and stability of the API.
+* Commit to this repository in order to increase stability of the API (and thus the server!).
 * Just look at it to learn!

 #### Planned features
-1. Re-add all old features from original Commons.
-2. Web and database support hooks
+1. Web and database support hooks
-3. Finish documentation

 #### Useful links
 * [Subreddit](https://www.reddit.com/r/TheAura/)